 The symptoms of mild diarrhea include:

-In addition to the symptoms described above, symptoms of severe diarrhea include:
+In addition to the above symptoms, symptoms of severe diarrhea include:

-Severe diarrhea may be a sign of a more serious illness and should prompt you to call your doctor.
-Contact your health care provider if you have prolonged diarrhea or a fever that lasts more than 24 hours.
+Severe diarrhea may be a sign of a more serious illness; if you have these symptoms, you should call your doctor.
+Contact your healthcare provider if the diarrhea continues for a long time, or if you have a fever that lasts more than 24 hours.
 Also, see your doctor right away if vomiting prevents you from drinking liquids to replace lost fluids.

 What causes diarrhea?

 The most common cause of diarrhea is a virus that infects the bowel.
 The infection usually lasts for two days and is sometimes called "intestinal flu."
 Diarrhea also may be caused by:

 - Infections by other organisms

 - Eating foods that upset the digestive system